Steve Schmidt: The Lincoln Project

-Schmidt is a founding member of The Lincoln Project, a Super PAC organized by former Republican operatives opposed to the re-election of Donald Trump in 2020, and supported the Democratic Presidential nominee Joe Biden.
+Schmidt is a founding member of The Lincoln Project, a Super PAC organized in 2019 by former Republican operatives opposed to Donald Trump's 2020 campaign for re-election.
+He instead supported the 2020 campaign of Democratic nominee Joe Biden.
+As of 2020, the organization had raised over $100 million, making it one of the most successful Super-PACs in history.
 Schmidt and members of The Lincoln Project guest starred on Showtime's The Circus: Inside the Greatest Political Show on Earth in 2020, giving viewers an insight to their strategies.

-In January 2020, a person working for the digital advertising company Tusk raised concerns about John Weaver's pattern of sexual harassment to Lincoln Project executive Ron Steslow, who in turn notified other Lincoln Project officials.
-By June 2020, members of The Lincoln Project's leadership were informed in writing and in subsequent phone calls of at least 10 specific allegations of harassment against John Weaver.
-Two of these allegations involved Lincoln Project employees.
+In January 2020, an employee of Lincoln Project executive Ron Steslow's advertising company Tusk informed Steslow that John Weaver had allegedly engaged in sexual harassment.
+Steslow subsequently informed fellow board members Reed Galen and Mike Madrid, and attorney Matt Sanderson.
+In response to a New York Times article detailing Weaver's contact with a 14-year-old boy while working as chief advisor to John Kasich in 2016, Schmidt stated that the incidents of harassment involving Weaver had taken place "before The Lincoln Project" existed.

-Schmidt released a statement on January 31, 2021, "No Lincoln Project employee, intern, or contractors ever made an allegation of inappropriate communication about John Weaver that would have triggered an investigation by HR or by an outside employment counsel.
+Schmidt, who maintained that he had been unaware of the allegations before they became public, released a statement on January 31, 2021, "No Lincoln Project employee, intern, or contractors ever made an allegation of inappropriate communication about John Weaver that would have triggered an investigation by HR or by an outside employment counsel.
 In other words, no human being ever made an allegation about any inappropriate sexualized communications about John Weaver ever."

-However, another former Lincoln Project employee told The New York Times that this was false, and Schmidt knew of the allegations in October 2020 "at the latest," and was present when Schmidt spoke about it.
-Other employees confirmed to the Times that Lincoln Project leadership was aware of the allegations even earlier than October.

-In February 2021, Schmidt stepped down from his position on The Lincoln Project board and released a statement in which he disclosed he was sexually molested as a teen and apologized to another co-founder, Jennifer Horn, for tweeting her private correspondence with a reporter.
-He also stated he was stepping down from the board in order to make room for the appointment of a female board member as the first step to "reform and professionalize" The Lincoln Project.
+In February 2021, Schmidt stepped down from his position on The Lincoln Project board, which he had begun serving on following the departure of Steslow and Madrid only three weeks earlier, and released a statement in which he disclosed he was sexually molested as a teen and apologized to another co-founder, Jennifer Horn, for tweeting her private correspondence with a reporter.
+He also stated he was stepping down from the board in order to make room for the appointment of a woman to the board as the first step to "reform and professionalize" The Lincoln Project.
+Since then, Schmidt has criticized the media's coverage of the story, and the conduct of Galen, Steslow, Madrid, and Horn.

-Substack article
+Media appearances

+In 2018, Schmidt appeared on the third season of Showtime's The Circus: Inside the Greatest Political Show on Earth.

+The Warning newsletter

-In 2022, Schmidt established a Substack account entitled, The Warning.
-Using that platform, on May 8, 2022 he published the article, No Books.
+In 2022, Schmidt established a newsletter, The Warning.
+Using that platform, on May 8, 2022, he published an article titled No Books.
 No Money.
 Just the Truth.
-In it, he discussed the 2008 campaign to elect John McCain and revealed that, after Schmidt and the campaign personnel had effectively overcome coverage of a reported affair with a lobbyist, McCain told him that the report was correct, and that Schmidt wanted to acknowledge his participation in "public lying".
+In it, he discussed the 2008 campaign to elect John McCain and revealed that after Schmidt and the campaign personnel effectively overcame coverage of a reported affair with a lobbyist, McCain told him the report was correct.
+Schmidt wrote about this in the article because he wanted to acknowledge his participation in "public lying".